unverbuggt/TPMS/sensors/README.md

 The sequence starts with 0xC0 and increases each transmission.
 After that the telegram with temperature at `TT` is transmitted every minute.

+Each message is repeated four times with 100ms distance with identical data.

 ## F2GT type

 `IIIIIIII`: ID, mine started with `6` in the first nibble.